danafaiez/Entropy-of-Game-of-Life/README.md

 **About this repository**

 This is a project with a gole of understanding the role of (different) entropy fluctuations in the emergence of organized patterns in Conway's Game of Life.
-Credit to Adrian Chifor for [game_of_life.py](https://github.com/adrianchifor/conway-game-of-life/blob/master/game_of_life.py)code that I've used here.
+Credit to Adrian Chifor for [game_of_life.py](https://github.com/adrianchifor/conway-game-of-life/blob/master/game_of_life.py) code that has been used for this project.

 * [entropy_game_of_life.py](https://github.com/danafaiez/Game-of-Life/blob/master/entropy_game_of_life.py):
 This code computes Boltzmann entropy with different macrostates: